New era requires 21st century meetings!

-We’re in a transition – a transition to a new era, in which we need to find (and, in some places, are finding) answers for the increasing complexity surrounding us.
-The transition requires highly motivated and self-managing teams.
+That means, we’re in a transition – a transition to a new era, in which we need to find (and, in some places, are finding) answers for the increasing complexity surrounding us.
+This transition requires highly motivated and self-managing teams.
 It requires inclusion, cooperation and participation.
 21st century meetings are a means to achieve these.

 4 levels of 21st century meetings

 You want the team to deliver.
 So this is all about the execution.
 And there are 2 things the members of the team need to sort out between themselves: operational stuff and tactical affairs.
 Hence 2 types of meetings are needed:

 - Operational meetings – Doing the stuff that adds value

 - Tactical meetings – Getting rid of the barriers that get in the way during day-to-day operations

 You want your teams to know why they need to do what they need to do.
 Your teams need a purpose, a reason why they exist.
 These meetings are about the search for focus.
 That’s the sense-making part.
 Also here, you will find two different times of meetings:

 - Strategy & values meetings – To set the purpose of the organisation and to have a platform on which values are being uphold and how this is done.

 - Governance meetings – Creating a platform where the distribution of power and authority takes place, on a continuous basis.